Community Funding Access Program

 - Arts and Cultural

 - Mayor’s Discretionary Fund

-Funding amounts and application closing dates vary across grants – for up to date information regarding the various funding programs please see full contact list here
+Funding amounts and application closing dates vary across grants – for up to date information regarding the various funding programs, please see full list and all details here

 Fraser Coast Regional Council offers a number of grant funding opportunities below:

 - Regional Events

 - Community Celebration Events – Christmas, New Year, Australia Day, Anzac Day

 - Financial Assistance to Sportspersons Grants Scheme